Career Services for Students

 Start exploring and learning as early as your first year.
 We are confident that you will be more prepared to find a career that suits your passions,values, interests, and goals.

-FIRST YEAR: REFLECT AND EXPLORE
+FIRST YEAR: REFLECT UPON AND EXPLORE YOUR PERSONAL STRENGTHS AND COMMUNICATION

 Student hiking

-SECOND YEAR: PREPARE
+SECOND YEAR: PREPARE YOUR PROFESSIONAL PORTFOLIO

 Student looking at mountain

-THIRD YEAR: EXPERIENCE
+THIRD YEAR: GET SOME EXPERIENCE!

 Student climbing mountain